Information for Candidates

 GCE, ELC and Project qualifications - coursework assessments

 This document tells you about some things that you must and must not do when you are completing coursework.

 When you submit any coursework for marking, you will be asked to sign an authentication statement confirming that you have read and followed these regulations.

-If there is anything that you do not understand, you must ask your teacher or lecturer.
+If there is anything that you do not understand, you must ask your teacher.

 Coursework provides you with an opportunity to do some independent research into a topic.
-The research you do will involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.
+The research you do will involve looking for information in published sources such as textbooks, encyclopaedias, journals, TV, radio and on the Internet.

 Using information from published sources (including the internet) as the basis for your coursework is a good way to demonstrate your knowledge and understanding of a subject.
 You must take care how you use this material though - you cannot copy it and claim it as your own work.